hire-us/hire-us/README.md

 | ![Artsiom Kaval](img/Artsiom.png)<br>Artsiom Kaval | [Go to profile](https://www.linkedin.com/in/artyomkoval/) | [Github](https://github.com/lezeroq) | Backend<br>Python<br>Team Lead<br>Tech Lead | Fluent | ✅/✅ | Minsk, Belarus |
 | ![Kirill Pinchuk](img/Kirill.png)<br>Kirill Pinchuk | [Go to profile](https://www.linkedin.com/in/cybergrind/) | [Github](https://github.com/cybergrind/) | Backend<br>Python<br>React<br>Team Lead<br>Tech Lead<br>Solutions Architect | Fluent | ✅/✅ | Minsk, Belarus |

-You may have question why so many `Team Leads` here, that's because we all know how good team should be built and what is important to organize work.
+You may question why we have so many `Team Leads` here, that's because we all know how a good team should be built and what is important to organize work.

 ### Language situation

 We intentionally built a team with all Russian speakers to eliminate communication barriers.

-But most of the team have daily experience in writing and verbal communications in English.
+But most of the team has daily experience in writing and verbal communications in English.
 All our documents in English, code comments, apparently, too.

 # About processes

 ## What you can expect from us

-We have a full development cycle, only business requirements and acceptance criteria needed from you.
+We have a full development cycle, only business requirements and acceptance criteria are required from you.

 1. You have some business requirement
 2. Our BA will start gathering requirements and assemble everything in the document